Munida quadrispina

 Munida quadrispina is a species of squat lobster.
-It was originally described to science by James E. Benedict in 1902.
+It was originally introduced to science by James E. Benedict in 1902.
 This and other species of squat lobsters are sometimes referred to as "pinch bugs".

 Description

 Munida quadrispina is brick red on its upper, dorsal side, and lighter colored underneath on its ventral side.
 The claws, chelipeds, are exceptionally long.
 There are small spines on the chelipeds.
 There are three pair of thin walking legs.
 The tail, telson, and large uropods on either side of the tail create a large tail fan.
 These animals can swim backwards rapidly by flexing their tail fan.
 The eyes are pigmented.
 The carapace of this animal may be up to 6.7 cm (2.6") long, but the chellipeds may be several times longer.

 Habitat

 This squat lobster is found in Eastern Pacific waters from Sitka, Alaska to the Coronado Islands, Baja California, including Puget Sound.
 It is found in water depths from 12 to 1463 meters.
 These animals favor rocky bottoms and rock faces in areas of low current.
 The low current often results in a silty habitat.
 There is evidence that this species can tolerate low oxygen concentrations.